bhisaac/5eFP/5eFP-SRD.md

 ## Languages

-All PCs know the common language.
-Other game features may grant you the ability to understand the speech of monsters or other characters.
+All PCs can speak and read the Common language.
+Some game features grant you the ability to understand Giberish, the speech of monsters.

 # Inspiration